 Jaipur has many beautiful heritage locations, and this is one reason they consider Jaipur as a top pre-wedding photo shoot location in India.
 A while ago, one found merely locals undertaking it but now couples from the rest of India also prefer pink city for the beautiful backdrop of heritage buildings.

-Which are the best locations for photo shoot in Jaipur?
+Which are the best locations for a photoshoot in Jaipur?

 Albert Hall Museum

-Albert Hall Museum is one of the most desired places for the pre-wedding photo shoot in Jaipur.
+Albert Hall Museum is one of the most desired places for the pre-wedding photoshoot in Jaipur.
 What makes it most popular?
 The accessibility of the location and graceful amalgamation of three architectural styles.
-The pigeon feeding spot in front of the Albert Hall museum remains the most popular spot for the photo shoots.
-Being a protected heritage monument wedding photo shoots are not allowed in the museum section.
+The pigeon feeding spot in front of the Albert Hall museum remains the most popular spot for the photoshoots.
+Being a protected heritage monument wedding photoshoots are not allowed in the museum section.
+Read more about pigeons at the Albert Hall Museum.

 Location – Ram Niwas Garden